zodb/relstorage/README.txt

         This option is ignored if shared-blob-dir is true.

 ``blob-chunk-size``
-        When ZODB blobs are stored in the database, RelStorage breaks them into chunks to minimize the impact on RAM.
+        When ZODB blobs are stored in MySQL, RelStorage breaks them into chunks to minimize the impact on RAM.
 This option specifies the chunk size for new blobs.
+On PostgreSQL and Oracle, this value is used as the memory buffer size for blob up- and download operations.
 The default is 1048576 (1 mebibyte).

         This option allows suffixes such as "mb" or "gb".